Apache Spark Review

 Spark improves data processing performance through in-memory computing, which reduces the need for disk I/O and speeds up analytics tasks.

-What is MLlib in Apache Spark?
+what's MLlib in Apache Spark?

 MLlib is a library within Apache Spark that provides scalable machine learning algorithms for data analysis and predictive modeling.